kcoyle/MARC21/goals.md

 * No ambiguous ("X or Y") elements
 * Display is data-driven where possible
 * Linking between records for relationships (e.g. X is adaptation of Y)
+* Data description is in a standard machine-actionable coding